franz-hufana/LumberNet-AI/README.md

 ## Model Details
 Used Pretrained MobileNetV2 and MobileNetV3 as feature extractor

-Custom Classifier head for wood classification
+Custom Classifier head for wood classification:
+  - Cracks
+  - Fuzz
+  - Knotholes
+  - No Defect

 Used to Squeeze-and-Excitation Mechanism to MobileNetV2